Nat Turner's Rebellion: Preparations

-Rebellion
+The rebellion

+Turner eagerly anticipated God's signal to "slay my enemies with their own weapons".
 Beginning in February 1831, Turner interpreted atmospheric conditions as signs to prepare for the revolt.
-An annular solar eclipse on February 12, 1831, was visible in Virginia and much of the southeastern United States; Turner envisioned this as a Black man's hand reaching over the sun.
+An annular solar eclipse on February 12, 1831, was visible in much of the southeastern United States, including Virginia; Turner envisioned this as a Black man's hand reaching over the sun.
 Illness prevented Turner from starting the rebellion as planned on Independence Day, July 4, 1831.

 The conspirators used the delay to extend planning.
-On August 13, an atmospheric disturbance made the Virginia sun appear bluish-green, possibly the result of a volcanic plume produced by the eruption of Ferdinandea Island off the coast of Sicily.
-Turner took this as a divine signal and started the rebellion a week later, on August 21.
+On August 13, 1831, an atmospheric disturbance made the Virginia sun appear bluish-green, possibly the result of a volcanic plume produced by the eruption of Ferdinandea Island off the coast of Sicily.
+Turner took this as a divine signal and started the rebellion a week later, on Sunday, August 21.

+On that August 21, 1831, the six men of the inner circle met for a meal that included a pig and brandy; Turner joined them at 3 p.m. to finalize plans.
+At 2 a.m., the men went to the home of Turner's enslaver, killing the sleeping family with axes.
+Over the course of 48 hours, the rebels then traveled from house to house, freeing slaves and killing Whites.

 The rebellion expanded from several trusted slaves to over 70 enslaved and free Blacks, some of whom were on horseback.
 They were armed with knives, hatchets, and blunt instruments; firearms were too difficult to collect and would have drawn unwanted attention.
 Additional weapons were collected as the rebels moved from house to house; they also added to their numbers, growing from fifteen to fifty or sixty.

-The rebels killed White people without discriminating by age or sex.
-Turner's slaveowner and his family were the first to be killed.
-Over the course of 48 hours, the rebels then traveled from house to house, freeing slaves and killing Whites.
+As planned, the rebels killed White people without discriminating by age or sex.
 Historian Stephen B. Oates writes that Turner called on his group to "kill all the white people".

-According to the Richmond Enquirer, "Turner declared that 'indiscriminate slaughter was not their intention after they attained a foothold, and was resorted to in the first instance to strike terror and alarm.
-A few homes were spared "because Turner believed the poor White inhabitants 'thought no better of themselves than they did of negroes.
-The rebels also avoided the Giles Reese plantation, even though it was en route, likely because Turner wanted to keep his wife and children safe.
-Turner confessed to killing only one person, Margaret Whitehead, whom he killed with a blow from a fence post.
-The last house to be attacked was the Rebecca Vaughan House.
+According to the Richmond Enquirer, "Turner declared that 'indiscriminate slaughter was not their intention after they attained a foothold, and was resorted to in the first instance to strike terror and alarm."